publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch5/schII/m__us_usc_t37_s334.md

 ## § 334.
 Special aviation incentive pay and bonus authorities for officers

-    (a)  __Aviation Incentive Pay__  __.—__
+    (a) __Aviation Incentive Pay.—__

+        (1)  __Incentive pay authorized__  __.—__

         The Secretary concerned may pay aviation incentive pay under this section to an officer in a regular or reserve component of a uniformed service who—

-        (1) is entitled to basic pay under [section 204 of this title][/us/usc/t37/s204] or compensation under [section 206 of this title][/us/usc/t37/s206];
+            (A) is entitled to basic pay under [section 204 of this title][/us/usc/t37/s204] or compensation under [section 206 of this title][/us/usc/t37/s206];

-        (2) maintains, or is in training leading to, an aeronautical rating or designation that qualifies the officer to engage in operational flying duty or proficiency flying duty;
+            (B) maintains, or is in training leading to, an aeronautical rating or designation that qualifies the officer to engage in operational flying duty or proficiency flying duty;

-        (3) engages in, or is in training leading to, frequent and regular performance of operational flying duty or proficiency flying duty;
+            (C) engages in, or is in training leading to, frequent and regular performance of operational flying duty or proficiency flying duty;

-        (4) engages in or remains in aviation service for a specified period; and
+            (D) engages in or remains in aviation service for a specified period; and

-        (5) meets such other criteria as the Secretary concerned determines appropriate.
+            (E) meets such other criteria as the Secretary concerned determines appropriate.

+        (2)  __Officers not currently engaged in flying duty__  __.—__

+        The Secretary concerned may pay aviation incentive pay under this section to an officer who is otherwise qualified for such pay but who is not currently engaged in the performance of operational flying duty or proficiency flying duty if the Secretary determines, under regulations prescribed under [section 374 of this title][/us/usc/t37/s374], that payment of aviation incentive pay to that officer is in the best interests of the service.

     (b)  __Aviation Bonus__  __.—__